PacificBiosciences/IsoSeq/README.md

 For each cell, the `<movie>.subreads.bam` and `<movie>.subreads.bam.pbi` are needed for processing.

-### Consensus calling
+### Circular Consensus Sequence calling
-Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/unanimity) to generate one representative consensus sequence for each ZMW.
-Only ZMWs with at least one full pass, meaning at least each primer has been seen once, are used for the subsequent analysis.
-Furthermore, polishing is not necessary in this step and is deactivated.
+Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/unanimity) to generate one representative circular consensus sequence (CCS) for each ZMW.
+Only ZMWs with at least one full pass (at least once subread with SMRT adapter on both ends) are used for the subsequent analysis.
+Polishing is not necessary in this step and is by default deactivated through `.

-    ccs movie.subreads.bam ccs.bam --no-polish --num-passes 1
+    ccs movie.subreads.bam ccs.bam --noPolish --minPasses 1

 ### Primer removal and demultiplexing
-Removal of primers and identification of barcodes is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which offers a specialized `--isoseq` mode.
+Removal of cDNA primers and identification of barcodes (if given) is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which offers a specialized `--isoseq` mode.
-Even in the case that your sample is not barcoded, primer removal is performed by *lima*.

 More information about how to name input primer(+barcode) sequences in this [FAQ](https://github.com/pacificbiosciences/barcoding#how-can-i-demultiplex-isoseq-data).

-    lima ccs.bam barcoded_primers.fasta demux.ccs.bam --isoseq --no-pbi
+    lima --isoseq --dump-clips --no-pbi ccs.bam primers.fasta demux.bam

 The following is the `primer.fasta` for the Clontech SMARTer cDNA library prep, which is the officially recommended protocol: